-Under the Building Act 1984 it is possible for a third party Approved Inspector to carry out the building control function for controllable work, to do so they submit an Initial Notice to the Council.
-This removes the Council from any obligation to control the work and approval of the work is therefore subject to the Approved Inspector's control.
+Legislation allows Approved Inspectors to carry out the building control function.
+They submit an Initial Notice to the Council.
+This removes the Council from any obligation to control the work.
+Approval of the work is subject to the Approved Inspector's control.

-In 2019, we were informed that several Approved Inspectors were unable to secure the required level of public liability and professional indemnity insurance cover which means they are no longer able to operate as an Approved Inspector.
+In 2019, several Approved Inspectors were unable to secure necessary public liability and professional indemnity insurance cover.
+This meant they were no longer able to operate as an Approved Inspector.

-The lack of insurance means these companies are no longer able to inspect any building works or issue the required statutory notices to you and the council, including any final or part final certificates.
-The relevant legislation states that if an Approved Inspector is unable to carry out their functions, either they or the person carrying out the works must cancel the Initial Notice lodged with a local authority.
-If work has already commenced on site, the work must, by law be passed back to the local authority to ensure compliance with the Building Regulations.
+As a result, the Approved Inspector is unable to carry out their functions.
+They or the person carrying out the works must cancel the Initial Notice submitted to the Council.
+If work has already commenced, the work must, by law be passed back to the Council to ensure compliance with the Building Regulations.

-When work is ‘reverted’ to us in this way, you need to provide us with as much information as possible to help us to determine that any works undertaken to date comply with the relevant regulations.
-All local authorities are obliged to levy a fee for work that is reverted to them, but this fee will be individually assessed based on the size of the project and the amount of time we anticipate we will need to satisfy ourselves of compliance with the Building Regulations.
+When work is ‘reverted’ to us in this way, you need to provide us with as much information as possible.
+This helps us to determine that any works undertaken comply with the regulations.
+All Councils must charge for this work.
+This fee will be based on the project and the time we will need to satisfy ourselves of compliance with the Building Regulations.

-Any information you have about inspections undertaken so far, including building plans, structural calculations, and any photographs of the work in progress will also be of great assistance.
+Any information you have will also be of great assistance.

-We must make you aware that if we cannot ascertain compliance with particular parts of the work, we may ask for certain works to be uncovered for our inspection.
+We may ask for certain works to be uncovered for our inspection.
 It will be our aim to keep this to a minimum.

-We appreciate this matter will be of great concern, but our aim is to assist you through the process so that you can attain the Building Regulation Completion Certificate and have building works that comply with the requirements of the Building Regulations.
+We appreciate this matter will be of great concern.
+We aim to help you through the process so that you receive your Completion Certificate and have building works that comply with the requirements of the Building Regulations.

-Please also note that dealing with reversions from Approved Inspectors is a statutory duty of local authorities - the Approved Inspector’s ability to trade and the issue of any fees previously paid to your Approved Inspector is outside our remit or control.
-Complaints related to the behaviour of any Approved Inspector should be directed to the designated body - the Construction Industry Council Approved Inspectors Register (CICAIR Ltd) in the first instance and to the Ministry for Housing, Communities and Local Government (MHCLG) thereafter.
+Please also note that dealing with reversions from Approved Inspectors is a statutory duty of the Council.
+The Approved Inspector’s ability to trade and the issue of any fees previously paid are outside our control.
+Complaints related to the behaviour of any Approved Inspector should be directed to the Construction Industry Council Approved Inspectors Register (CICAIR Ltd).

 Please note a person failing to submit, a cancellation notice, in the case of an Approved Inspector no longer being able to carry out their building control function, is liable on summary conviction to a fine not exceeding level 5 on the standard scale.

-Initial information needed to be provided for the Reversion Application:
+Initial information to be provided for the Reversion Application:

-- Cancellation of the originally submitted Initial Notice
+- A completed Cancellation of Initial Notice Form

 - Details of Approved Inspectors records including Plans Certificates, visits, inspections records, actions, and outcomes